stephenh/stephenh.github.com/drafts/2013-11-01-spark-partition-sizing.markdown

 The process of moving data around, in Spark and most map/reduce frameworks, is called a shuffle.

 This is somewhat confusing, as in everyday usage, "shuffle" means random placement (like shuffling a deck of cards).
-Random placement would obviously be less than ideal, as Spark wouldn't know/control where the data is at.
+Random placement would obviously be less than ideal, as Spark wouldn't know/control where the data is at, and User 1's data may end up on many different nodes.

 Instead, in Spark for other map/reduce frameworks, shuffling means moving data into a very specific place, typically for doing aggregation operations like joins.